Jsus00G/CS-320-Projects-P/labs-and-projects/labs/Lab4/bst-groups/README.md

 order, by key?

 ## Length
+In Python, the `len()` function is typically used with standard data structures like lists to return their size.
+However, by defining a special method like `__len__`, you can customize this behavior for your own data structures.

 Add a special method `__len__` to `Node` so that we can find the size of a tree.
 Count every entry in the `.values` list of each `Node`.